 Conferences under the big top

 Throughout the day, participants were able to attend a range of talks, hosted by Yannick Villedieu, that put space exploration in the foreground.
 First, Olivier Hernandez, UdeM alumnus and Director of the Rio Tinto Alcan Planetarium, Samir Saul, professor in the Department of History, and Carl Leblanc, UdeM alumnus, documentary filmmaker, writer and director of the Apollo 11 documentary, discussed the socio-political context around the space mission that sent humans to the Moon.
 Artist Patrick Bernatchez then presented his artistic approach around the creation of his piece 29 • 53, which represents the Moon.
 This will be the first piece of public artwork on the MIL campus.
 Wrapping up the series of talks, René Doyon, professor with the UdeM’s Department of Physics and Director of iREx, Nathalie Ouellette, the Coordinator of iREx at UdeM and the Canadian Outreach Scientist for the James Webb Space Telescope, and Annabelle Richard-Laferrière, UdeM student and winner of the Gates Fellowship at Cambridge University, invited the crowd to dream a little by highlighting exciting future astronomical projects.
+Thanks to a generous contribution by the Centre de recherche en astrophysique du Québec, our guests were also treated to several viewings of a Canadian documentary about Canada’s contribution to the Apollo 11 mission: LANDER.

 Cinema under the stars and nighttime observations